denniemok/slash-ping/README.md

 Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
 When the server gets a heavier load, the ping in relative also goes higher.
 To account for this, a way to normalise the ping values before displaying is provided.

-`Round Down ( Original Ping Value * Multiplier + Offset )`
+`Normalised Value = Max ( Round Down ( Original Value * Multiplier + Offset ), 0 )`

 Round-down here means taking only the integral part from the final result.
 Multiplier normalises by multiplication (default 0.8) while offset by addition (default 0, allows negative decimal values).
-Both parameters are configurable in config.yml.
+Both parameters are configurable in config.yml. <p>

+0 is the absolute minimum. -1 indicates errors. <br>

 <hr>